kchaaa/GithubGuide/README.md

-# GithubGuide
+# Github-Guide

-A Basic Guide to Github for CRPE
+A Basic Guide to Github for CRPE (Center for Reinventing Public Education)

+Link to the site [here](https://kchaaa.github.io/Github-Guide/).